drivendataorg/visiomel-melanoma-runtime/README.md

 This repository has three primary uses for competitors:

-:bulb: **Provide example solutions**: You can find two examples to help you develop your solution.
-1. [Baseline solution](https://github.com/drivendataorg/visiomel-melanoma-runtime/tree/main/examples_src/random_baseline): minimal code that runs succesfully in the runtime environment output and outputs a proper submission.
+:bulb: **Provide example solutions**: You can find an examples to help you develop your solution.
+[Baseline solution](https://github.com/drivendataorg/visiomel-melanoma-runtime/tree/main/examples_src/random_baseline) contains minimal code that runs succesfully in the runtime environment output and outputs a proper submission.
 This simply generates a random probability between zero and one for each tif.
 You can use this as a guide to bring in your model and generate a submission.
-2. Implementation of the [benchmark solution](https://github.com/drivendataorg/visiomel-melanoma-runtime/tree/main/examples_src/random_forest_benchmark): submission code based on the [benchmark blog post](https://www.drivendata.co/blog/visiomel-melanoma-benchmark).

 :wrench: **Test your submission**: Test your submission using a locally running version of the competition runtime to discover errors before submitting to the competition site.
 You can also find a [scoring script](https://github.com/drivendataorg/visiomel-melanoma-runtime/blob/main/scripts/score.py) implementing the competition metric.